-The plays in Madrid are again this January one of the most refreshing cultural plans of the month.
-With temperatures still dropping, the stages heat up the dramatic scene in the capital and serve as a cultural refuge.
+Plays in Madrid are once again one of the most refreshing cultural plans of the month this May.
+With temperatures on the rise, the stages heat up even more the dramatic scene in the capital and serve as a cultural refuge.
 On the billboard there is no shortage of reinterpretations of great classics, subversive novelties that break taboos, great love stories and, of course, there is always room for humor.

 Madrid is, once again this season, a place of reference for theater lovers.
-Here are the 8 theatrical plays recommended for this March.
+Here are the 8 recommended plays for this May.

 📍 Location: Teatro Español (Plaza Santa Ana and Calle del Príncipe, 25)